 For three positive integers to be Pythagorean triples, they must work in the Pythagorean Theorem's formula:

-In the Pythagorean Theorem's formula, and are legs of a right triangle, and is the hypotenuse.
+In the Pythagorean Theorem's formula, a and b are legs of a right triangle, and c is the hypotenuse.

 Only positive integers can be Pythagorean triples.
 The smallest Pythagorean triple is our example: (3, 4, and 5).